 Do you need public liability insurance?

-Although you are not legally required to have it, this is one of the most important types of insurance for a self-employed electrician to consider.
+Although you are not legally required to have it, this is one of the most important types of insurance for a self-employed electrician to have.

 You may find some of your larger clients insist you have it as part of your contract.
 Your trade association may also require you to have it as part of your membership.